albruevich/Text-Quest-Editor/README.md

 ## Locations

 To open the location editing panel:
-- right-click on an existing location,
+- right-click an existing location,
-- or left-click on an empty cell in location mode.
+- or left-click an empty cell in location mode.

-The editing or creation panel for a location will open.
+The location editing or creation panel will open.

 <img src="docs/edit_location.webp" width="680">

-#### 1. Location Descriptions
+#### 1. Location descriptions

 In the main text field, you can edit the location description.

 One location can have several descriptions.
-To add a new description, click the “Add” button.
+To add a new description, press the “Add” button.
-To select a description, use the dropdown list:
+Use the dropdown list to select a description:

 <img src="docs/loc_descr_1.webp" width="164">